StepanHrbek/LightsprintSDK/src/Lightsmark2007/readme.txt

    Created by Stepan Hrbek using

-   - Lightsprint SDK realtime global illumination
+   - Lightsprint SDK realtime global illumination engine
    - Attic scene from World of Padman game
    - Hey you song by In-sist under http://creativecommons.org/licenses/by-nc/2.5/
    - I Robot model by orillionbeta